 March Madness – Starts March 13

-With the NCAA Final Four coming up, you're bound to hear lots of talk about basketball.
-Many times PE classes use this time of year to teach the rules and skills necessary to play, but you don't have to let them have all the fun!
+With the NCAA Final Four coming up, you’re bound to hear lots of talk about basketball.
+PE classes often use this time of year to teach the rules and skills necessary to play, but you don’t have to let them have all the fun!

 Here are some ideas to consider for bringing the excitement of March Madness into the classroom: